MewsSystems/gitbook-pos-api/use-cases/table-booking.md

 _Do you support a level of organization between restaurant and table?_

 * __Answer__: Yes, a table can be linked to an area and an area can be linked to one or more tables.
 To see all areas, use [Get areas](../operations/areas.md).
+When calling [Get areas](../operations/areas.md), you can use [the include query parameter](../guidelines/relationships.md#the-include-query-parameter) to also fetch information about related tables using the same API Operation.
+This can replace the call to [Get tables](../operations/tables.md#get-tables) in Step 1 of [Checking availability](#checking-availability).

 ## Additional help